D3Ext/d3ext.github.io/_posts/2022-09-14-AV-Bypassing.md

 ## Introduction

 Hi there!
-In this posts I'm going to explain how we can bypass common AVs (antivirus) in different ways to help you during **Red Team Operations** and more.
+In this post I'm going to explain how we can bypass common AVs (antivirus) in different ways to help you during **Red Team Operations** and more.
 I recommend you to have a good base about powershell to understand basic syntax.

 - Why I started researching on AV bypassing?